siwar003/Hard-Matrisome-Digestion-Project/manuscript/Manuscript.md

 ### Protein solubilization and digestion

 The pellets were left to air dry, and the dry mass was recorded.
-The pellets were solubilized in 50 uL 8 M urea at 37 °C with agitation until the pellet was no longer dissolving.
+The pellets were solubilized in 25-50 uL 8 M urea (depending on dry pellet size) at 37 °C with agitation until the pellet was no longer dissolving (no longer than 5 minutes).
 The concentration of urea was brought down to 2 M using 100 mM Tris prior to digestion.
-Pellets were digested in the same manner as above, using the dry mass to calculate digestion reagent volume.
+The equivalent of 10 μg was taken from each sample for protein digestion in the manner described above, and the digestion conditions were identical for both the benchmark and heat-dependent methods.

 ---